KunalRaghav/Tardy/readme.md

 - offline
 - displays the amount of classes that can be bunked
-- displays the amount of classes that should attended to reach the desired percentage
+- displays the amount of classes that should be attended to reach the desired percentage

 ## Screenshots: